irissorg/transcripts.podcast.iriss.org.uk/content/transcript/geetha-marcus.md

 ---
 title: "Geetha Marcus"
-subtitle: "Explore how co-production can equip social services with the cultural competency they need when working with Gypsy Traveller and Roma communities"
+subtitle: "Explore how co-production can equip social services with the cultural competency they need when working with Gypsy Traveller and Roma communities."
 date: "2018-03-07T00:00:00+00:00"
 draft: false
 iriss_episode_libsyn_url: "https://podcast.iriss.org.uk/geetha-marcus-1"